LouisOgwal/python-p4-project-template/README.md

 Apple Store Manager is a full-stack web application that allows users to manage Apple product inventory, store locations, and pricing.
 The application is built using React for the frontend and Flask for the backend, with PostgreSQL as the database.

 ## Features
-- **Product Management**: Add, view, and delete Apple products.
+- Product Management: Add, view, and delete Apple products.
-- **Store Management**: Add, view, and delete store locations.
+- Store Management: Add, view, and delete store locations.
-- **Store-Product Relations**: Assign products to stores with pricing details.
+- Store-Product Relations**: Assign products to stores with pricing details.
-- **Serialization**: Data is structured and transferred efficiently using Marshmallow.
+- Serialization: Data is structured and transferred efficiently using Marshmallow.
-- **API Endpoints**: RESTful API with CRUD operations for products, stores, and store-product relationships.
+- API Endpoints: RESTful API with CRUD operations for products, stores, and store-product relationships.
-- **CORS Handling**:
+- CORS Handling:

 # Backend:
 - Python
 - Flask